skrysmanski/wp-upload-settings-plugin/src/readme.txt

 = 1.1 =
 * Fix: File extensions for binary files could not be saved
 * Fix: Disabled warning when overwriting an existing file extension with the same mime type it already had.
+* Change: Errors and warnings from this plugin now only show on the plugin's settings page.

 = 1.0 =
 * First release